 Editor's note: This clause will include the principles that are agreed as work progresses for the specific KI#Y. This may be populated directly or e.g. also when a topic in clause 7.2.Y gets resolved and a principle is agreed.

+The following interim agreed principles are related to the UE Reader authorization in Topology 2:

+- The subscription data of UE Reader includes the indication that whether the UE is allowed to act as an AIoT Reader.

+- The AMF provides the UE Reader authorization indication to the NG-RAN serving the UE Reader.